syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Error Status.md

 |     |     |     |     |     |Instruction     |Checksum     |Range  |

-if US.errStatus higher than 0 ,it was print out  US Reading Error
+If US.errStatus more than 0,error buff will state error.

-if US.errStatus equal to 0 ,it was print out your data
+If US.errStatus = 0,error buff will state success.

 |Value| Error Status|
 |:----|:------------|